cslarsen/gameboy/PROGRESS.md

 Measured that the RAM-cleaning code runs in real-time with a clock-speed of 0.6-0.7 MHz.
 That means I have to make the final code almost ten times faster!
 But before I make it faster, I have to make it correct.

+After a few hours I suddenly realized that the debugger had grown to become pretty decent, even though it was very rudimentary.
+It supports step-debugging, break and continue.
+The surprise was mostly how I now depended on a working Gameboy debugger.